 Sinclair Schuller is the CEO of Apprenda.
-With his two co-founders, Apprenda has secured $16M in venture capital from funds NEA, Ignition Partners and High Peak Ventures to deliver private and public PaaS to enterprise developers.
-Apprenda is the best way for enterprises to develop and deliver next generation applications or modernize existing applications for the cloud.
+With his two co-founders, Apprenda has secured $57M in venture capital from funds NEA, Ignition Partners, Safeguard Scientifics, and High Peak Ventures to deliver private and public PaaS to enterprise developers.
+Apprenda is the best way for enterprises to cloud enable existing and new applications on current and future infrastructure investments.
 Sinclair serves on multiple venture networks and speaks nationally on the topics of enterprise IT efficiency, cloud computing and next generation enterprise architectures.
 Before Apprenda, Sinclair held positions at Morgan Stanley, Eden Communications, and consulted for the State University of New York’s (SUNY) vast IT systems.
 Sinclair holds dual Bachelor of Science degrees from Rensselaer Polytechnic Institute.

 VP of Engineering

 Abraham focuses on coordinating engineering efforts and making technology choices.
 Previously, Abraham worked at SaaS vendor Informz and held a role as Director of Java Development at Eden Communications.
 Prior to that, he worked at SUNY as a lead engineer on a finance application that supported 40,000 users distributed across approximately 50 SUNY campuses.
 Abraham holds a Bachelor’s Degree in Computer Science from Rensselaer Polytechnic Institute.